Skip to content

 Component 1: Honing the Hard Skills (Face to face)

-Spanning over the initial three days, this module prepares participants for the board selection process and their inaugural board appointment.
+Spanning over 1.5 days, this module prepares participants for the board selection process and their inaugural board appointment.
 Focused areas include crafting a Board CV, interview techniques, applying critical analysis tools, and understanding the responsibilities of a director.

-Continuing in the three-day face-to-face format, this module delves into the intangible skills vital for effective board directors, such as influential communication and speaking with authority.
+Following directly after component 1, this 1.5-day module delves into the intangible skills vital for effective board directors, such as influential communication and speaking with authority.

 Component 3: Governance Training

-Participants will embark on either the AICD’s Company Directors Course, or the AICD Governance Foundations for Not-for-Profit Directors at a time and location of their choosing provided it is within the current financial year to round off their training.
+Participants will embark on the AICD’s Company Directors Course at a location and time of their choosing within the program year.

 OnBoard provides growers with the means and skills to approach governance in boards, committees and directorships.
 It includes:

-• The opportunity to complete either the AICD’s Company Director's Course or the AICD Governance Foundations for Not-for-Profit Directors.
+• The opportunity to complete the AICD’s Company Director's Course.

 • Hard and soft governance skills.